voicemxil/TS2-Starter-Pack/README.md

-# Downloader can't grab the link without paid Mediafire (of course), so I am uploading the files to another platform.
-To fix this in the meantime, you will have to manually download the Standalone .7z Starter Pack and place it in the game install directory.
+# Downloader can't grab the link without paid Mediafire (of course) due to some URL scrambling.
+While I transfer the files to another service, download the latest installer from the “nodownload” branch https://github.com/voicemxil/TS2-Starter-Pack-webinstall/blob/nodownload/TS2_Starter%20Pack_NoDownload_Temporary.exe.
+Then, you must manually download osab_Sims 2 Starter Pack.7z via browser and move it into the game install directory.
+The installer will still extract the files.

 ![Discord Banner 2](https://discordapp.com/api/guilds/912700195249197086/widget.png?style=banner2)